numery009/Angular-Basic-2.0/README.md

 ## Angular provide two approaches
          1) Template Driven Forms- Heavy on the component template
          2) Reactive Forms - Heavy on the component class

+### Template Driven Forms (TDF)
+         1) Easy to use and similar to Angular JS Forms
+         2) Two way data binding and ngModel
+         3) Bulky HTML and minimal component code
+         4) Automatically tracks the form and form elements state and validity.
+         5) Unit testing is a challenge.
+         6) Read ability decreases with complex forms and validations.
+         7) Suitable for simple scenarios.